News

 ADASS Eastern Region – Improving Support for Working Age Adults in the Region

-Alder Advice has just started (April 2025) to support local authorities in the Eastern ADASS Region to explore how to best meet the needs of adults aged 18-64 with complex needs cost effectively.
-Overall, the Directors in the Region to:
+On 10th October 2025 Alder Advice presented the findings from its research for East England ADASS into how to best meet the needs of adults aged 18-64 with complex needs cost effectively.

 READ MORE